AbdnBiomechEng/TechForParalysis/README.md

 The project will be in three phases: building a model to predict the effects of electrical stimulation on a paralysed arm with arm support, development of methodologies using this model to optimise the arm support and stimulation system, and testing of stimulation controllers designed using this approach.

 The project brings together experts in biomechanics and musculoskeletal modelling, spinal cord injury rehabilitation and assistive technologies.
+[Click here](https://github.com/dblana/TechForParalysis/blob/master/Meet_The_Team.md) to meet the team.

-It is funded by the [UK Engineering and Physical Sciences Research Council](https://epsrc.ukri.org/).
+The project is funded by the [UK Engineering and Physical Sciences Research Council](https://epsrc.ukri.org/).

 ## Contributing